 Each day begins with a sounding of “the rising horn” at 7:00 am to wake guests up and come to breakfast which is served at 7:30 am.
 Coffee and tea are also available for early risers in the lodge beginning at 6:30 am.

-After breakfast, guests assemble their own lunches from a buffet that includes breads, cheese, lunch meats, fruit, cookies, and cake.
-Lemonade, cold water, iced tea, hot coffee and tea are also available all day in the lodge on a self-service basis.
+After breakfast, guests assemble their own lunches from a buffet that includes bread, cheese, lunch meats, fruit, cookies, and cake.
+Lemonade, cold water, iced tea, hot coffee, and tea are also available all day in the lodge on a self-service basis.